linsomniac/python-memcached2/README.md

 A new 100% Python memcache client library.
 This is targeted at Python 3, but I anticipate using 3to2 to convert it to Python 2 and work there.

+2013-04-14: I've implemented much of the lowest-level class, Memcache().
+This implements many of the commands for the memcache server.
+This exposes all errors via exceptions, so it's kind of lower level, but most functions are implemented.
+A few more are left do complete.

 2013-04-01: I've just started working on this, and it's a side project for a side project, so I have no timeline.
 Use the regular python-memcached.
 I assure you it's not an April fools joke though.